-ISEA's mission is to educate and advocate for solar, wind and other forms of renewable energy to the people of Illinois.
+ISEA's mission is to educate and advocate for the widespread adoption of solar throughout Illinois.

-As representatives of the membership of ISEA, the Board of Directors (Board) is the primary force advancing ISEA's fulfillment of service to its membership, to ISEA as a single entity, and to the nonprofit community at large.
+As representatives of the membership of ISEA, the Board of Directors (Board) is the primary force advancing ISEA's fulfillment of service to its membership, to ISEA.

 Directors bring a diversity of talents and capabilities to ISEA, as well as a passion to materially fulfill its mission.

-ISEA is seeking Directors who represent various aspects of the solar, wind and other renewable energy fields, as well as individuals in potentially impacted industries, such as legal, finance, education, environment, real estate, and manufacturing.
+ISEA is seeking Directors who represent various aspects of the solar industry market segments which include residential, commercial, community, utility-scale solar, module and inverter manufacturers, and solar supply chain retailers, as well as individuals in related industries, such as legal, finance, education, environment, real estate, and manufacturing.
 Candidates should have innate leadership, management, and well- developed interpersonal skills, as well as patience and good humor, and be able to participate in and sustain collaborative group efforts.

 Election candidates must be ISEA members to be eligible for a Director position.
-The Candidate can be an Individual, Senior/Student or Family Member or part of a Business Member category.
+The Candidate can be an Individual, Senior/Student or part of a Business Member category.